Tropical Rainforest and Chocolate Adventure

 * Discover the secrets and wonders of one of the world’s favourite foods – chocolate!

-* Befriend the residents of the Selva Biological Reserve – toucans, monkeys, parrots and more!
+* Befriend the residents of the Selva Tropical Rain Forest – toucans, monkeys, parrots and more!

 * Take on the Tirimbina Suspension Bridge and cacao plantation